|

 using dBASE II (I still have the original 8 1/2 x 11 grey binder of documentation, much to the chagrin of

 leg surgery in late 1999.
+In the following decade, I built a least one custom thousand-hour-plus application each year; most from scratch, but a couple which were rewrites or upgrades.
 My custom applications and products have been used throughout the United States

 and in nearly two dozen foreign countries.